mfherbst/debian-preansible/README.md

 ./add_preseeds_to_iso.sh debian-testing-amd64-netinst.iso
 ```
 This will ask you for your preferred locale and keyboard configuration.
-It will also ask you for ssh keys to include in the installation immage.
+It will also ask you for ssh keys to include in the installation image.
-Those will be installed automatically to ``/root/.ssh/authorized_keys`` in some of the installation modes.
+Those will be installed automatically to ``/root/.ssh/authorized_keys`` in some of the installation modes (see below).

 # Available installation modes
 Adding the preseed using the aforementioned command adds a new menu to the Debian Installer Boot Menu, namely **Preansible Debian automatic install**.